Collegiate & Chapter Awards

 Rock Chapter Awards

 The Rock Chapter Award is meant to honor collegiate chapters that have achieved excellence in all areas of chapter operations.
-To be granted the award, a chapter should be expected to attain the ideals or a nearly perfect state across a broad range of areas of fraternity operations.
-The Rock Chapter award is only presented at Grand Chapters, (i.e. every two years), providing there are chapters that qualify.
-Rock Chapter award recipients will be those chapters that consistently achieve very good to excellent ratings in the Pursuit of Excellence Program over the course of the biennium.
+To be granted the award, a chapter should be expected to attain a nearly perfect state across a broad range of areas of fraternity operations.
+The Rock Chapter Award is only presented at Grand Chapters, (i.e., every two years), providing there are chapters that qualify.
+Rock Chapter Award recipients will be those chapters that consistently achieve very good to excellent ratings in the Pursuit of Excellence Program over the course of the biennium.

 Gallaher Cup

-This award is given to the chapter with the 1st place GPA of all Sigma Nu chapters nationwide.
+This award is given to the chapter with the highest GPA of all Sigma Nu chapters nationwide.

 Bronze Cup